vehicle-lang/tutorial/introduction.md

 Seen as functions, neural networks have particular features that play an important role in their verification:
 - these functions are not written manually, but generated (or *fitted*) to model the unknown data distribution;
 - the "data" may be big, and require large neural networks;
-- we often attribute very little semantic or structural meaning to the resulting function.
+- we often attribute very little semantic meaning to the resulting function.

 ### Challenges in Neural Network Verification